FAQ

 Common Adjustments During Installation:

-1. Enlarging Windshield Nozzle Holes:
+1. Enlarging Windshield Nozzle Holes

 • Solution: Slightly enlarge or adjust the holes for proper fitment.
+Alternatively, purchase aftermarket windshield nozzles to match the pre-drilled holes and avoid modifications to the hood.

-2. Adjusting Heat Shield Mounting Points:
+2. Adjusting Heat Shield Mounting Points

 • Solution: Modify the mounting points to secure the heat shield effectively.
+In some cases, purchasing an aftermarket heat shield designed for carbon fiber hoods can provide a better fit and improved functionality.

-3. Modifying Hood Latch Mounting Holes:
+3. Modifying or Enlarging Hood Latch Mounting Holes

 Transferring Essential Components

-Components to Transfer from Original Hood:
+Parts to Transfer from the Original Hood:

 • Latches